 Thomas Ewing adopted William Tecumseh Sherman.
 Over the years, as Ellen and William grew up in the same home, they fell in love.
 Her father gave only a half-hearted approval of the relationship.
 He did not want his Ellen to live the nomadic life of an army wife.

-Still, Ellen married William on May 1, 1850, in Blair House in Washington DC, where her father was serving on the Cabinet of President Zachary Taylor.
+Still, Ellen married William on May 1, 1850 at Blair House in Washington DC, where her father was a member of President Zachary Taylor's Cabinet.
 Her wedding was attended by the President and his entire Cabinet, as well as Daniel Webster and Henry Clay, whose gift, a silver filigree bouquet-holder, was carried by the bride.

 In 1853, they traveled to New York from Ohio, then by boat to San Francisco.
 It was a very difficult trip.
 When they reached San Juan del Norte at the mouth of the Nicaragua River, they transferred to another boat with no cabins where they had to sleep on the floor.
 They went ashore at Virgin Bay and began a 12-mile overland trip by mule.
 From San Juan del Sur, they took another steamer to California, arriving on October 15, 1853.

 Ellen did not like San Francisco with its tramps, fleas and flies.
 She missed Minnie incredibly and yearned for her home in Lancaster.
 In June of 1854, Ellen had her third child, William Ewing Sherman.
 The following year, Ellen returned to Lancaster to bring Minnie home, but she was so attached to her grandparents that Ellen and William decided the child could stay longer with them.
 On October 12, 1856, Ellen's fourth child, Thomas Ewing Sherman, was born in San Francisco.